 All workplaces contain objects that could present a trip hazard if left in pedestrian walkways.
-By maintaining good housekeeping standards and a culture of responsible working trips can be prevented.
+By maintaining good housekeeping standards and a culture of responsible working can prevent trips from occurring.

 Organisations should be proactive in identifying and removing temporary trip hazards and encouraging colleagues to do the same.
 Suitable storage and waste disposal facilities will be needed to keep the workplace tidy.
-Ensure matting does not curl upwards becoming a trip hazard.
-Good housekeeping also involves regular removal of old or obsolete items from the workspace to free up additional storage
+Ensure floor matting does not curl upwards becoming a trip hazard.
+Good housekeeping also involves regular removal of old or obsolete items from the workspace to free up additional storage space.